 This one’s got to be on the list, right?
 Clement Clarke Moore struck gold in 1823 when he published a poem called “A Visit from St. Nicholas.”
 You read that right: It’s not actually called “The Night Before Christmas,” though it’s commonly referred to by that title.
 You’ve probably heard it a bunch of times, but it’s good for a once-a-year read right before bed.
 This Christmas poem has become emblematic of December 24, with its tale of Dad stealing an inside look at Santa’s operation.
 Follow it up by reading one of these wonderful Christmas books for kids.

 Hang a pickle ornament

-If you’ve ever noticed all the pickle ornaments at holiday shops, here’s why.
+You may have noticed all the pickle ornaments at holiday shops.
+There’s a reason for that.
 According to the tradition of the German Christmas pickle, or Weihnachtsgurke, an ornament in the shape of a gherkin is hung on the tree on Christmas Eve.
 The first child to find it gets a special gift; some versions have the child opening the first present on Christmas morning.
-This actually might be a German-American tradition that began with pickle-loving Germans in the Midwest: According to a 2016 YouGov poll, over 90 percent of Germans in Germany have never heard of it.
-In any case, it’s a fun addition to Christmas Eve celebrations, and a creative way to decorate your tree.
-You can look for your pickle wherever Christmas ornaments are sold, including Hallmark and Target.
+This is likely a German American tradition that began with pickle-loving Germans in the Midwest.
+It’s a fun addition to Christmas Eve celebrations and a creative way to decorate your tree.
+Check out these other Christmas tree ideas.